BITSS/ACRE/02_structure_of_excercise.md

             | inline 1    | 5     |                                   |
             | ...         | ...   | ...                               |

-  - 2.2 - Improve the current computational reproducibility of the paper.
-Choose among the feasible and desired types of improvements described in this [section](README.md#types-of-improvement)
+  - 2.2 - Improve the current computational reproducibility of [all | main | specific] output of the paper.
+Choose among the feasible and desired types of improvements described in this [section](01_definitions.md#possible-improvements)
        - Level-specific quality improvements: add data/code, debug code.

              | output_name | imprv | name_description_of_added_files   |